meztez/bigrquerystorage/README.md

 ##### OpenSUSE

-In OpenSUSE 15.4 and 15.5 the version of the grpc package is tool old, so installation fails.
+In OpenSUSE 15.4 and 15.5 the version of the grpc package is too old, so installation fails.
 You can potentially compile a newer version of grpc from source.

 ##### Ubuntu 20.04

-In Ubuntu 20.04 the version of the grpc package is tool old, so installation fails.
+In Ubuntu 20.04 the version of the grpc package is too old, so installation fails.
 You can potentially compile a newer version of grpc from source.